What You Will Learn

 Gain 15-25 pounds if overweight before pregnancy.

 A slow, steady weight gain is important.
-During the first three months, a weight gain of two to five pounds is enough.
+During the first three months, a weight gain of two to four pounds is enough.
 From the fourth month until the baby is born, it's best to gain about one pound a week.
 Visiting the doctor regularly during pregnancy can help a woman keep track of her weight gain.
 The doctor will decide if weight gain is too fast, too slow, or right on target.

 Gaining the amount of weight recommended by the doctor is important to a baby's health.
 The healthiest babies usually weigh seven to eight pounds.
 Babies who weigh five and one-half pounds or less at birth are not as healthy.
 Low-birth-weight babies have a greater chance of dying before age one.
 They also have more problems as children and adults.
 These problems can include behavioral problems, trouble in school, illness, and other physical, psychological, or emotional problems.